 The bank said that the club didn’t fall into any of the categories of eligible complainant under our rules (this is explained in full in the FCA handbook at DISP 2.7.3R), so we could not consider its complaint.

 Clubs and societies usually take the form of unincorporated associations.
 However, to bring a complaint to us they need to meet one of the criteria set out in DISP 2.7.3R.

 An unincorporated association won’t be a consumer as, by definition, it won’t be an individual.
 And whether it meets any of the other criteria will depend on its purpose and constitution.
-In order to consider this, we may need to look at a copy of its governing documents.
+To consider this, we may need to look at a copy of its governing documents.

-We concluded that the club was clearly carrying out economic activities and as such was eligible to bring its complaint to us as a micro-enterprise or small business, depending on its size.
-In this instance it was small enough to be considered as a micro-enterprise.
+We concluded that the club was clearly carrying out economic activities and therefore was eligible to bring its complaint to us as a micro-enterprise or small business, depending on its size.
+In this instance it was small enough to be considered a micro-enterprise.